ucmo-cs/GitWorkshop/Workshop.md

 $ git remote -v
 $ git branch -r
 ```
+What is 'origin/main'?
+Origin means it comes from the remote repo name origin,
+and main is the name of the branch in that repo.

 Now, lets look at the Git history of this repo, displayed in two different
 formats.
 ```